Reader's Guide to the Catalog

 Where to Find It

 This catalog has four sections.
 The first section contains information about admission, registration, academic policies, undergraduate degree requirements, tuition and fees, financial aid and scholarships, employment, and academic and career planning.
-The second section outlines the majors, minors, and specializations defining the degrees and certificates that may be earned at the University of Oregon, as well as the array of general-education courses available that make up the foundational requirements of those degrees.
+The second section outlines the majors, minors, and specializations defining the degrees and certificates that may be earned at the University of Oregon, as well as the array of core-education courses available that make up the foundational requirements of those degrees.
 The third (or curriculum) section describes all the university’s academic programs in detail: faculty members, degree and nondegree programs, and course listings.
-This section includes the College of Arts and Sciences, the honors college, the six professional schools and colleges, the Graduate School and graduate studies information, and ends with a review of undergraduate studies and supplemental academic programs.
+This section includes the College of Arts and Sciences, the honors college, professional schools and colleges, the Division of Graduate Studies and graduate studies information, and ends with a review of undergraduate studies and supplemental academic programs.
 The final section contains information on academic resources and student services, physical education and recreation, and the academic calendar.

 The academic terms defined in the following list are used throughout this catalog.